Can Australian Border Force Search Your Phone? Know Your Rights When Returning to Australia

 What Powers Does Border Force Have?

 Yes, you can refuse to hand over your phone for inspection.
-However, this may lead to further law enforcement action, including:
+However, this may lead to further law enforcement action, including:- Being detained for additional questioning

 - Having your belongings seized for a thorough investigation